mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # Structural MRI
 My intention was to create a machine learning classifier that accurately classifies diagnosis (Alzheimer's, REM sleep behaviour disorder, Parkinson's, or healthy control) based on image features and clinical variables from my lab's dataset.
-However, Jake has informed me (2019-08-13) that this is not advisable due to my sample size.
+However, Jake has informed me (2019-08-13) that this is not advisable due to sample size.

 I have re-adjusted my goals as follows:

-Week 1:
+PROJECT 1:

+- Make sense of the lab's PET pipeline.
+Currently, the document is confusing and has hindered my ability to grasp the steps.
--Pre-process my laboratory's sMRI and PET (FDG/NAV) data -Follow the lab's current pipeline (includes CIVET) and internalize it -Generate t-maps
+- Follow these steps and successfully pre-process my laboratory's sMRI and PET (FDG/NAV) data
+- Generate statistical t-maps of PET data
+- If time allows, improve the document explaining the pipeline
+- Look at using MAGeT brain

-For these processes, I will use Linux on VirtualBox, which has MINCtools installed, as well as RMINC and R. However, I need to resolve an issue: when I open RStudio, I get a blank screen; there seems to be a driver issue ("FBconfig), and RStudio cannot access R.
+For these processes, I will use Linux on VirtualBox, which has MINCTOOLS, R, and RMINC installed.
+I might want to fix a bug that involves opening RStudio and getting a blank screen; there seems to be a driver issue ("FBconfig), and RStudio cannot access R.

-Week 2:
+PROJECT 2:

 -Download PREVENT-AD and OASIS datasets
 -Pre-process MRI files to make them analysis-ready